3D Printing Service @ Cameron Library

 PRINTING POLICIES

-- The library cannot guarantee model quality or stability, nor confidentiality of designs.
-Responsibility for removing rafts and supports is up to the user.
+• The library cannot guarantee model quality, integrity,stability, weight resistance nor confidentiality of designs.
+Users are responsible for removing rafts and supports from the finished product

-- Items must be picked up by the individual who submitted them or their designee, using valid ID (ONEcard preferred).
-Items not picked up within 30 days of being printed become the property of the Library.
+• Items must be picked up by the individual who submitted them or their designee, using valid ID (ONEcard preferred).
+Items not picked up within 30 days will become the property of the Library.

 For more guidance, we recommend reviewing the University of Alberta’s Opening Up Copyright instructional module: Makerspaces and Copyright